《上一篇 ▲ 回目錄 ▲ 下一篇》

 All right, my son, I myself know how right you are.
-Then I’ll just wedge myself behind this area and see to it that I bring something useful to such a writing.
+Then I will just wedge myself behind this area and see to it that I bring something useful to such an article.

-- Unfortunately, no one can be found on Earth, who could relieve you of this work.
+- Unfortunately, no one can be found on the Earth, who could relieve you of this work.

-- I have endeavored myself around it, but all my attempts failed.
+- I have endeavoured myself around it, but all my attempts failed.

-Don’t worry about it; I’ll take over the work soon.
-It’s apparently urgent?
+Do not worry about it; I will take over the work soon.
+Apparently it is urgent?

-- That is of correctness, because things have arisen again in recent times, which require a suitable writing and which should find a global distribution as soon as possible.
+- That is of correctness, because things have arisen again in recent times, which require a suitable article and which should find a global distribution as soon as possible.

-Okay, I’m already thinking about how I should write it.
+Okay, I am already thinking about how I should write it.
 But now, I would once again have a somewhat unusual question: Can you tell me how much oxygen a full-grown tree actually supplies and how many young trees are needed to replace a full-grown tree in its oxygen production?

 - This question falls into the area of one of my professions, and therefore, I can answer it for you: